 Military veterans and their families are generally apprehensive about the ballooning rate of tuition and other expenses related to college.

-Because there are no clear signs about the growing cost of college coming to an end, most veteran students and their families are finding other means to fund their dreams of having a college degree.
+Because there are no clear signs that the growing cost of college is coming to an end, most veteran students and their families are finding other means to fund their dreams of having a college degree.

 Over the years, US colleges and institutions have experienced a steady increase in student veteran enrollees.
 This resulted in schools developing different study programs and services aimed at enhancing the success of a veteran in higher education.
 Scholarships are provided to veteran students to recognize them for their sacrifices in the armed forces.

 The study grants and scholarships from the US military are all award-for-service programs.
-Meaning, you need to be enlisted to any of the branches of services in the US army.
+This means that you need to be enlisted in any of the branches of service in the US Army

 A veteran is one who once was a member of the Armed Forces of the United States (Coast Guard, Marine Corps, Air Force, Army, or Navy) who served on active duty until discharged under several conditions other than dishonorable.